-- 11.17 The decision-maker will be responsible for determining the procedure that will be followed where oral submissions are made, but in general, the following guidelines will apply: - 11.17.1 All decision-maker meetings will be conducted in private; - 11.17.2 Whilst the decision-maker may determine the order in which people speak, they do so as the Chair of the meeting; - 11.17.3 Oral representations must be made before the expiry of the Representation Period (see paragraph 11.8), and where possible at a time and place agreed by all parties and the Relevant Executive Officer, or determined by the decision-maker; - 11.17.4 The oral representations by, or on behalf of, the party should explain why the party thinks that the proposed decision, including any sanction(s), is inappropriate or not justified; - 11.17.5 Following the oral representations, the party may be required to answer questions from the decision-maker and clarify issues that may arise; - 11.17.6 Members of the Executive may be invited to comment on matters raised by the party, to answer questions posed by the decision-maker or clarify issues; - 11.17.7 The Executive can respond on any matters raised within any statement of means; - 11.17.8 If, in exceptional circumstances and with the consent of the decision-maker, information is introduced by the party during the oral representations that has not previously been made available to the Commission, the decision-maker may decide to allow more time for the Principal Executive Officer to comment on the information and to disclose any such comments to the party; - 11.17.9 If a party fails to attend the meeting, the decision-maker may proceed in its absence, provided that the decision-maker is satisfied that the party has been given sufficient notice of the meeting and it is reasonable to do so; - 11.17.10The meeting will be recorded using audio equipment: one of the audio copies made at the meeting will be provided to the party; - 11.17.11The decision-maker may also ask for assistance from anyone else that they consider will assist it in their deliberations, such as the decision-maker's legal adviser;
+- 11.17.4 The oral representations by, or on behalf of, the party should explain why the party thinks that the proposed decision, including any sanction(s), is inappropriate or not justified; - 11.17.5 Following the oral representations, the party may be required to answer questions from the decision-maker and clarify issues that may arise; - 11.17.6 Members of the Executive may be invited to comment on matters raised by the party, to answer questions posed by the decision-maker or clarify issues; - 11.17.7 The Executive can respond on any matters raised within any statement of means; - 11.17.8 If, in exceptional circumstances and with the consent of the decisionmaker, information is introduced by the party during the oral representations that has not previously been made available to the Commission, the decision-maker may decide to allow more time for the Principal Executive Officer to comment on the information and to disclose any such comments to the party; - 11.17.9 If a party fails to attend the meeting, the decision-maker may proceed in its absence, provided that the decision-maker is satisfied that the party has been given sufficient notice of the meeting and it is reasonable to do so; - 11.17.10The meeting will be recorded using audio equipment: one of the audio copies made at the meeting will be provided to the party; - 11.17.11The decision-maker may also ask for assistance from anyone else that they consider will assist it in their deliberations, such as the decisionmaker's legal adviser; - 11.17.12Procedural matters relating to the conduct of the meeting, evidence, or the process will be addressed in the first instance at the start of the meeting by the decision-maker; - 11.17.13The giving of oral evidence and testing of oral evidence will only be permitted where the decision-maker has permitted it under section 11.12; - 11.17.14Where the decision-maker has permitted a witness to give evidence then they must attend the meeting in person on the scheduled date.
+The unavailability of a witness on the scheduled meeting date may not constitute sufficient grounds upon which to adjourn the meeting;

-- 11.17.12Procedural matters relating to the conduct of the meeting, evidence, or the process will be addressed in the first instance at the start of the meeting by the decision-maker; - 11.17.13The giving of oral evidence and testing of oral evidence will only be permitted where the decision-maker has permitted it under paragraph 11.12; - 11.17.14Where the decision-maker has permitted a witness to give evidence then they must attend the meeting in person on the scheduled date.
-The unavailability of a witness on the scheduled meeting date may not constitute sufficient grounds upon which to adjourn the meeting; - 11.17.15The process is intended to be interactive rather than adversarial in nature.
+- 11.17.15The process is intended to be interactive rather than adversarial in nature.
 For the avoidance of doubt, court rules, process and procedures do not apply.
 Whilst a party may instruct a lawyer to assist them this does not make the process of the meeting judicial; - 11.17.16The decision-maker may, at its sole discretion, adjourn the meeting.
 This may occur where the decision-maker requests that the Principal Executive Officer or the party provide further material or attend a subsequent meeting, or to assist the decision-maker in obtaining information it requires to make a final decision, though where strict statutory provisions exist the decision-maker is unable to adjourn a meeting scheduled to hear oral representations beyond the Representation Period. - 11.18 The decision-maker will close the meeting when it is satisfied that the relevant party has had a fair and sufficient opportunity to make oral representations.